 Live and work well

+Transparency is important to us so we’re clear about the salary offered for each job when you apply.
 And because we know just as well as you do that the world is constantly changing around us, we review salaries regularly to make sure they’re competitive with charity jobs elsewhere.

 We’ve all got to think ahead so we’ll match up to 6% with employer contributions.

 If you need a more guaranteed working pattern, let’s talk.
 Over a hundred of us already have flexible working agreements in place and we’re making over 70 different patterns work.
 So why not join us and push those numbers even higher?
-Find out more about flexible working at Teach First (PDF).

 Life assurance and income protection